-Lakes in Sydney are the perfect place for swimming, enjoying picnic and spending holidays with families and friends.
+The lakes in Sydney are the perfect place for swimming, enjoying a picnic, and spending holidays with families and friends.
 Sydney is the capital of New South Wales and is one of the largest cities in Australia.
 With a scenic beauty in the city, there are many beautiful lakes in Sydney for visitors to enjoy and to have some cherishing moments with their dear ones.
 Among all the lakes, the Chipping Norton Lake is one of the popular lakes in Sydney.
+Here’s your chance to find out which other beautiful lakes this charming city keeps hidden from the world!

 1. Chipping Norton Lake

 Chipping Norton Lake is situated in Chipping Norton at New South Wales and was formed by Thomas Moore in 1950 after getting the area near the Georges River.
 According to the local people, there was no lake at that place prior to the establishment of this lake in Sydney.
 The lake is a popular amusement place for Liverpool, Council of Canterbury-Bankstown and Council of Fairfield City.
 There are four islands in the lake area which is strictly prohibited to the visitors for the wildlife protections.
-This is one of the famous lakes in Sydney Australia for its facilities being provided with different services to the people from community centers to parks as well.
+This is one of the famous lakes in Sydney, Australia for its facilities being provided with different services to the people from community centers to parks as well.
 It has a regional park situated in Homestead area including a beach in it namely Grand Flaneur Beach.
 Swimming in the lake is not allowed always for the impurity of the water though permitted sometimes.
-The lake has 50 varieties of feathered creatures found around it.
-The lake has numerous parks and amusement areas both on its east and the west sides.
+Though it may not be one of those swimming lakes in Sydney, it has 50 varieties of feathered creatures found around it that totally makes up for it.
+The lake has numerous parks and amusement areas both on it’s east and the west sides.
 Parks on the east side include Rowley Park, Liverpool Golf Club, Georges River Golf Course and many more.
 Parks on the west side include South Park, Angle Park, Heron Park, Homestead Park, Riverside Park and more.

 Location: Chipping Norton, New South Wales